 S aureus skin infections may begin around one or more hair follicles, causing folliculitis; may become localized to form boils (or furuncles); or may spread to adjacent skin and deeper subcutaneous tissue (ie, a carbuncle) (Figure 33–2).
 Deep abscesses involving muscle or fascia may occur, often in association with a deep wound or other inoculation or injection.
 Necrotizing fasciitis, a rare form of S aureus skin and soft tissues infection, has been reported with community strains of methicillin-resistant S aureus.

 Methicillin-resistant Staphylococcus aureus (MRSA) abscess of the neck.
 (From Edward Wright, MD; reproduced, with permission, from Usatine RP, Smith MA, Mayeaux EJ Jr, Chumley H, Tysinger J. The Color Atlas of Family Medicine.
 McGraw-Hill, 2009.)

 Cultures of the wound or abscess material will almost always yield the organism.
 In patients with systemic signs of infection, blood cultures should be obtained because of potential bacteremia, endocarditis, osteomyelitis, or metastatic seeding of other sites.
 Patients who are bacteremic should have blood cultures taken early during therapy to exclude persistent bacteremia, an indicator of severe or complicated infection.

-For complicated infections with extensive cutaneous or ...
+For complicated infections with extensive cutaneous or deep ...